usnistgov/oscal-xproc3/tutorial/outline.md

 Not only is there no rule against 'borrowing' from or adapting this tutorial or part of it -- that is part of the idea.
 (Credit your sources as always.)

 As noted in the readme, there are several ways to work the sequence.

-Read it first!
+Even the most casual readers will benefit from doing the **101** sequence exercises, which require no coding, just operation of the tools.

 ### Lesson sequence